Long-term changes in functional connectivity predict responses to intracranial stimulation of the human brain: Discussion

 The results suggest that there is a difference between the FC measures of anode and cathode, $FC_A$ vs $FC_C$ and $FC_{sA}$ vs $FC_{sC}$, and their relationship with the responses.
 Despite the fact that none of these measures showed a particularly strong associative or predictive power compared to $FC_L$, they still carry information which is not necessarily shared between anode and cathode (see Figs.~\ref{fig2}, \ref{fig4}, and ~\ref{fig5}).
 For instance, the short-term variability of cathode, $FC_{sC}$, exhibited much stronger association with theta responses than the short-term variability of anode, $FC_{sA}$ (see Fig.~\ref{fig4}a).
 Despite the bipolar nature of the stimulation, anode and cathode were specifically annotated in the metadata, possibly indicating which electrode had the leading phase during each biphasic pulse.
 Recent investigations on the relationship between stimulation effect and pulses' leading phase showed that cathode-leading stimulation activates more neurons across a wider area compared to anode-leading stimulation \cite{Stieger2020, Park2018}.
 Thus, the observed differences in our results could be due to differential responses of the tissue between anode and cathode site despite the bipolar nature of stimulation.

-The observed channel-specificity in long-term FC changes might indicate functional reorganisation in specific edges of the network.
+The observed channel-specificity in long-term FC changes might indicate functional reorganization in specific edges of the network.
 Specific functional connections between stimulation and responding sites were found to undergo slow changes over days and the same responding sites were the ones responding strongly to stimulation.
 A recent experimental study might provide a potential explanation of this observation.
-Lesion-induced reorganisation in rodents was associated with hyper-excitability of brain areas that had been involved in such reorganisation \cite{Verley2018}.
-Network reorganisation may underlie functional recovery or compensation \cite{Mbwana2009}.
-Intra- and inter-hemispheric functional reorganisation has been reported before in patients \cite{Mbwana2009, Chang2017, Wirsich2016}.
-Some of the observed slow changes in our analysis may represent functional reorganisation due to the epilepsy.
+Lesion-induced reorganization in rodents was associated with hyper-excitability of brain areas that had been involved in such reorganization \cite{Verley2018}.
+Network reorganization may underlie functional recovery or compensation \cite{Mbwana2009}.
+Intra- and inter-hemispheric functional reorganization has been reported before in patients \cite{Mbwana2009, Chang2017, Wirsich2016}.
+Some of the observed slow changes in our analysis may represent functional reorganization due to the epilepsy.

 Another potential explanation of our main finding may involve maintenance mechanisms of plasticity.
 Huang and colleagues reported an association between highly responding channels during stimulation and changes in effective connectivity, which indicate the maintenance of induced plasticity minutes after stimulation \cite{Huang2019}.
 Our results reinforce the potential association between increased excitability and plastic changes in functional and effective connectivity.